Biorrith/Software-Teknologi/README.md

 Install the bottom version on [this link.](https://dev.mysql.com/downloads/installer/) You can skip the account setup, and just download the software right away.
 For the installation, follow the developer default setup.
 However, for the password you must enter ```Software_alphamail```, as this is the password the server connects with.

+Now mySQL workbench automatically opens.
+Under mySQL connections should be an already created connection - click it to enter it.

 In mysql, chose "Create a new schema" and create one called *alphamail* with default settings: